cotarr/irc-hybrid-client/README.md

 # = = = = = = Development Branch Notes = = = = = =

-Git branch: server-list-editor 2022-07-17
+Git branch: server-list-editor 2022-07-18

 Work in progress - Branch used to develop browser support to edit the IRC server list.

 - See CHANGELOG.md
-- Status: API at /irc/serverlist functional for GET, POST, PATCH and DELETE (Debug in progress)
+- Status: API at /irc/serverlist functional for GET, POST, PATCH, COPY and DELETE (Debug in progress)
 - Status: Browser page at /irc/serverlist.html (Partial functionality, coding in progress)
 - Do Not Deploy